 - It supports a wide array of file formats.

-How to Speed Up & Slow Down Videos in Shotcut
+How to Speed Up a Video in Shotcut

 Platform: Windows, macOS, Linux